-A birthmark is kiss from angel but certainly it is a common distress for the parents.
+A birthmark is a kiss from an angel but certainly, it is a common distress for the parents.
 We would discuss the common concerns around them which bother most of my patients.

 These are the commonest type of birthmark in newborn babies.
 They are usually present at the time of birth and are flat, dull-red areas that can be present on the eyelids, bridge of the nose, the upper lip and on the nape of the neck.